aercolino/enzymes3/manual/Index.md

 ### How to migrate Enzymes injections to Nzymes

-You can transform, if you want, Enzymes injections so that Nzymes will process them with its improved syntax and engine.
+You can transform, if you want, Enzymes injections to Nzymes syntax so that you can force the latter to process posts created before its installation, thus taking advantage of its many improvements.

+#### Find posts with injections

 Using the [Debug Bar Console](https://wordpress.org/plugins/debug-bar-console/) plugin, you can find all posts where you have injections by running the following query in its SQL tab.